Kage0x3B/svelte-advanced-datatable/src/routes/(docs)/docs/configuration/column-config/+page.md

 | `sortable` | `boolean` | If the values in this column can be sorted by clicking on the table header.<br/>Should usually be turned off for columns using a custom component. | `true`        |
 | `hidden`   | `boolean` | Hides this table column                                                                                                                            | `false`       |

+?> **Work in Progress!** In the meantime, please take a look at the [Api Reference](/api-reference/interfaces/GenericComponentTypeProperties#hierarchy) for all component type properties.